Vitamin D Boosting Foods and Recipes: A Practical Guide

 Can I Get Enough Vitamin D from Food Alone?

 While foods can provide small amounts of vitamin D, it’s not enough to be considered sufficient.
-The bottom line is that it’s good to get out and get some sun on your skin regularly while making sure you don’t burn.
+The bottom line is that it’s good to get some sun on your skin regularly while ensuring you don’t burn.

 You can use the D Minder app to determine how much sun you need based on your location, time of day, amount of clothes you are wearing, and skin colour.